 Thames Valley Police

-From April 1st Thames Valley Police (TVP) has a new Chief Constable Jason Hogg, based in Kidlington HQ.
-Previously Deputy Chief Constable , Jason replaces out-going Chief Constable John Campbell.
+On 1 Apr 2023 Jason Hogg was appointed as Thames Valley Police (TVP) Chief Constable, based in Kidlington HQ.
+Previously Deputy Chief Constable.
 Jason has been in policing for 27 years and with TVP since 2016.

 His shared priorities include :